 Option 1: Add Water

 The most basic of pancake recipes require water, and this one is no different.
-Our only suggestion is to fill up a bottle with your pancake mix and water before leaving your home.
+Our only suggestion is to fill a bottle with your pancake mix and water before leaving home.
 Squeeze your desired portion of pancake mix onto a greased skillet and watch them cook!
 Bring maple syrup, of course, for the finishing touch!

 Option 2: Add Stout